Rawalpindi Parade 1905

-The Rawalpindi Parade 1905 was a parade by the British Indian Army held in Rawalpindi, India on 8 December 1905 to honour the Prince and Princess of Wales.
+The Rawalpindi Parade 1905 was a parade by the British Indian Army held in Rawalpindi on 8 December 1905 to honour the Prince and Princess of Wales.
 The troops were under the Command of Horatio Herbert, Viscount Kitchener of Khartoum, G.C.B., O.M., G.C.M.G., Commander-in-Chief India.
 The Royal party arrived at the parade ground escorted by a Field Officer's escort of 1st Skinner's Horse.
 They then received a Royal salute and inspected the troops, accompanied by the Commander-in-chief.
 On conclusion of the inspection, the troops on parade marched past in the following order.